jennyberry/new-eth/content/en/catalyst/fund9/challenges/daos-love-cardano/campaign-brief.md

 - Similar tools that offer superior features to those offered on other chains.
 - Effective Collaboration Management Platforms to Organize Community Intentions and Actions
 - Additional not yet existing tools to give Cardano a distinct advantage
-- Tools for prospective organizations to use in evaluating the features available in Cardano DAO's
+- Tools for prospective organizations to use in evaluating the features available in Cardano DAO's:
  - DAO community collaboration
  - DAO creation
  - DAO operation
  - DAO governance.

-## why is it Important?
+## Why is it Important?

 Blockchain applications have moved from Currency to DeFi, to NFT.
 DAOs are Next.
 Cardano needs to be ready for when that happens.